MRtrix3/mrtrix3/docs/reference/commands/population_template.rst

 - **-linear_transformations_dir** Output a directory containing the linear transformations used to generate the template.
 If the folder does not exist it will be created

 - **-template_mask** Output a template mask.
-Only works if -mask_dir has been provided.
+Only works if -mask_dir has been input.
 The template mask is computed as the intersection of all subject masks in template space.

 - **-noreorientation** Turn off FOD reorientation in mrregister.
 Reorientation is on by default if the number of volumes in the 4th dimension corresponds to the number of coefficients in an antipodally symmetric spherical harmonic series (i.e. 6, 15, 28, 45, 66 etc)

+- **-leave_one_out** Register each input image to a template that does not contain that image.
+Valid choices: 0, 1, auto.
+(Default: auto (true if n_subjects larger than 2 and smaller than 15))

+- **-aggregate** Measure used to aggregate information from transformed images to the template image.
+Valid choices: mean, median.
+Default: mean

+- **-aggregation_weights** Comma separated file containing weights used for weighted image aggregation.
+Each row must contain the identifiers of the input image and its weight.
+Note that this weighs intensity values not transformations (shape).

+- **-nanmask** Optionally apply masks to (transformed) input images using NaN values to specify include areas for registration and aggregation.
+Only works if -mask_dir has been input.

+- **-copy_input** Copy input images and masks into local scratch directory.

 Options for the non-linear registration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-nl_scale** Specify the multi-resolution pyramid used to build the non-linear template, in the form of a list of scale factors (default: 0.3,0.4,0.5,0.6,0.7,0.8,0.9,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0).
+- **-nl_scale** Specifiy the multi-resolution pyramid used to build the non-linear template, in the form of a list of scale factors (default: 0.3,0.4,0.5,0.6,0.7,0.8,0.9,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0,1.0).
 This implicitly defines the number of template levels

-- **-nl_lmax** Specify the lmax used for non-linear registration for each scale factor, in the form of a list of integers (default: 2,2,2,2,2,2,2,2,4,4,4,4,4,4,4,4).
+- **-nl_lmax** Specifiy the lmax used for non-linear registration for each scale factor, in the form of a list of integers (default: 2,2,2,2,2,2,2,2,4,4,4,4,4,4,4,4).
 The list must be the same length as the nl_scale factor list

-- **-nl_niter** Specify the number of registration iterations used within each level before updating the template, in the form of a list of integers (default: 5,5,5,5,5,5,5,5,5,5,5,5,5,5,5,5).
+- **-nl_niter** Specifiy the number of registration iterations used within each level before updating the template, in the form of a list of integers (default: 5,5,5,5,5,5,5,5,5,5,5,5,5,5,5,5).
 The list must be the same length as the nl_scale factor list

 - **-nl_update_smooth** Regularise the gradient update field with Gaussian smoothing (standard deviation in voxel units, Default 2.0 x voxel_size)